VoltDB/voltdb-labs/java/stored_value_cards/README.md

 Optionally, you can just compile with the following commands ./run.sh srccompile

-Optionally, you can load stocks for us or shanghai with one of the following commands:
-  ./run.sh init-us
-  ./run.sh init-shanghai

 You can run the benchmark with:
   ./run.sh benchmark

 You may want to edit the parameters for the benchmark.
 To do this, edit the run.sh file, under the section "function benchmark()".

-You can run the ad-hoc query benchmark with:
-  ./run.sh adhoc-benchmark

 You can remove the compiled code with:
 ./run.sh clean